SHOC1: Protein

 SHOC1 in humans has at least 6 alternate isoforms, with at least 10 more predicted.
 The primarily used sequence in humans is C9orf84 Isoform 1.
 This isoform is 1444 aa long, contains 26 exons, has a predicted molecular weight of 165.190 kDa, and a predicted pI of 5.10.

-SHOC1 has been show to undergo phosphorylation.
+SHOC1 has been shown to undergo phosphorylation.
 It is predicted that C9orf84 undergoes several other post-translational modifications, including glycosylation and o-linked glycosylation, and it contains leucine-rich nuclear export signals.
 Compared to the generic reference set swp23s.q, the primary structure of the protein is deficient in the amino acid grouping AGP (alanine, glycine, proline), and contains more acidic amino acids (glutamate, aspartate) than basic amino acids (lysine, arginine).
 This is true for the protein in all vertebrates.
 In the human Isoform 1, there have been 220 identified single nucleotide polymorphisms detected in the coding region, but none have currently been linked to human disease.
 The secondary structure of this protein is predicted to be mainly alpha-helices in roughly the first two thirds of the protein, and coils in the last third.
 It is predicted that this protein is localized in the nucleus.

 Expression

 SHOC1 is ubiquitously expressed in most tissues with higher than average expression in the testes, the kidney, the thymus, and the adrenal gland.

-The promoter for SHOC1 Isoform 1 in humans is 639 bp long and overlaps with the 5’ untranslated region of the gene.
+The promoter for SHOC1 Isoform 1 in humans is 639 bp long and overlaps with the 5' untranslated region of the gene.
 There are four alternate promoters that promote different transcript variants.

 Interactions

 SHOC1 has been experimentally determined, through a two hybrid pooling approach, to interact with methionine aminopeptidase, a protein encoded by the maP3 gene in Bacillus anthracis.

-Several of the most common and most conserved transcription factor binding sites families that are predicted to be found in C9orf84’s promoter region are ETS1 factors, Ccaat/Enhancer Binding Proteins, and Lymphoid enhancer-binding factor 1.
+Several of the most common and most conserved transcription factor binding sites families that are predicted to be found in C9orf84's promoter region are ETS1 factors, Ccaat/Enhancer Binding Proteins, and Lymphoid enhancer-binding factor 1.
 ETS1, Ccaat-enhancer-binding proteins, and Lymphoid enhancer-binding factor 1 are all related to immunity.